bemanproject/copyable_function/README.md

-# beman.exemplar: A Beman Library Exemplar
+# beman.copyable_function: A Beman Library Implementation of copyable_function (P2548)

 <!--
 SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception